dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ![FDA info](/img/aspartame/FDA.svg)

 The history of aspartame and the FDA is contentious and sort of infuriating.
+For the scientific question of "is aspartame safe?" the main thing to know is that the FDA approved it a long time ago, and continues to stand by those decisions.

+But it must be said that the history and public communication of the FDA on this issue is kind of a train wreck, and if I wanted to optimize it to serve as conspiracy theory fuel, I could scarcely do any better.
+The FDA says it continues to monitor new studies and remains confident aspartame is safe.
+So why doesn't it explain its reasoning to a skeptical public?
+How is it possible the newest document the FDA can point people to is from 26 years ago?
+When a concerned citizen writes in, why does the FDA respond 12 *years* later, and act like that's perfectly normal?
+Not helpful.

 <details markdown="1">
-<summary>(Here's a summary if you're interested.)</summary>
+<summary>(Here's a summary of the history of the FDA and aspartame.)</summary>

 The FDA first approved aspartame for dry foods in 1974.
 However, there was a lot of controversy about the studies performed by [G.D.
 Searle](https://en.wikipedia.org/wiki/G.D._Searle,_LLC), the company that discovered aspartame in 1965 (and that Donald Rumsfeld would become CEO of in 1977).
 The FDA commissioner agreed with these criticisms and placed a stay on aspartame's approval.